-Leslie looked to Joseph and asked, “Anything I should know?”
+Leslie looked at Joseph and asked, “Anything I should know?”

 Joseph shook his head.
 “That’s why you’re here.
 They speak perfect English too.
 Queen’s English to boot.”
 He paused for a moment.
 “Nervous?”

 “I have to admit that I’m a little nervous.
 The State Department prepares us as much as possible for situations like this.
-But to be fair, we’ve only had to deal with diplomats from Sirius, Midas, and the Vatican; never actual aliens.
+But to be fair, we’ve only had to deal with diplomats from Sirius, Midas and the Vatican; never actual aliens.
 To say that our department is underused is putting it lightly.
-Real life is so much more different than some simulated first contact situation in which one of your classmates is dressed up like some bizarre alien imagined up by someone who’s read or watched a little too much classic science fiction.”
+Real-life is so much more different than some simulated first contact situation in which one of your classmates is dressed up like some bizarre alien imagined up by someone who’s read or watched a little too much classic science fiction.”

-The three of them watched the three Zaltaens come forward and Leslie stepped forward to meet them.
-She opened her mouth and at first words didn’t come out.
+The three watched the three Zaltaens come forward and Leslie stepped forward to meet them.
+She opened her mouth but at first, words didn’t come out.
 She closed her mouth and swallowed hard in hopes that she’d find her voice.
-She opened her mouth and finally spoke.
-“Greetings,” she nervously spoke, “I welcome your people to our corner of the galaxy.
+“Greetings,” she nervously spoke, “I welcome your people to… our corner of the galaxy.
 Please accept our hospitality.”

 One of the Zaltaens extended her hand, the one they had initial contact with on the view screen.
-Leslie looked at it and at first she didn’t know what to think but then it dawned on her, the alien wanted to shake her hand.
+Leslie looked at it and at first, she didn’t know what to think but then it dawned on her; the alien wanted to shake her hand.
 She extended her hand forward and the alien took hold of it and did a very good job of imitating the traditional human custom of shaking hands.
 This surprised the hell out of Leslie, she kept thinking just how she knew how to perform that welcoming gesture.
 Joseph, she thought, I think you forgot to tell me something.

-“Thank you, my name is Regina of the House of Sharloc; I’m the Zaltaen ambassador that my queen has sent to meet your people.
-I am pleased to meet you and to make formal first contact with the Humans of this space.
+“Thank you, my name is Regina of House Sharloc; I’m the Zaltaen ambassador that my queen has sent to meet your people.
+I’m pleased to meet you and to make formal first contact with the Human Federation.
 I hope that this meeting will prove fruitful and that future negotiations will be as well.”
 Regina looked to the person standing at her right.
-“Here is my assistant, Lana of the House of Mora.”
+“This is Admiral Lana of House Mora, the commander of our fleet.”
 She looked to her left.
-“And the security guard that the captain of the ship insisted on accompanying me, Sergeant Quera of the House of Monet.”
+“And the security guard that the captain insisted on accompanying me, Sergeant Major Quera of House Monet.”

 The captain pointed to the man standing on the other side of him.
-“This is Command Master Chief Petty Officer Austin Kim.
+“This is Command Master Chief Petty Officer Austin Kim, our senior navy enlisted.
 We also have Major James Monroe, commander of the marine company assigned to this base.
 Next to him is Lieutenant Jeffery Higgins, the company’s XO.
 Finally, next to him is First Sergeant Talia Wright.”
-His CMC and each of the marines nodded as the captain ran down the list of names.
+His CMC and each of the Marines nodded as the captain ran down the list of names.

-Regina Sharloc spoke, “I am pleased to meet all of you.”
+Regina spoke, “I’m pleased to meet all of you.”

 The captain gestured with his hand toward the waiting lift.
-“If you would please follow us, we would like to give you and your group a tour of our facilities.
-After that we will be boarding a shuttle after the tour to take you and your group to Earth to have an official meeting with the President of the Human Federation.
+“If you would please follow us, we’d like to give you a tour of our facilities.
+After that, we’ll be boarding a shuttle to take you to Earth to have an official meeting with the President of the Human Federation.
 We’ll take the shuttle to the orbital elevator since the elevator would be faster.
-We can have security or post a marine detail there to block off the terminals we’ll need to use in order to secure us clear access both in orbit and on the surface.
+We’ll post Marines to block off the terminals we’ll need to use to secure us clear access both in orbit and on the surface.
 We don’t want private citizens reacting to seeing aliens for the first time until we’re able to go public with this news in an official broadcast.
 The last thing we want is to start a panic.”
 The captain shrugged uneasily but the ambassador nodded her head in agreement.

 The door of the operations room opened and as soon as the captain and the executive officer stepped onto it CMC Kim announced, “Captain on the bridge.”
 The person stared in disbelief as the three aliens stepped forward.
 Everyone in the room stood and came to attention before the captain said, “As you were.”